Family Logistics App: What It Is (And Why Families Actually Need One)

 Parents at a kitchen table managing kids’ schedules on phones, laptop, and paper while preparing for activities

-Managing a family isn’t just about knowing when things happen.
+Managing a family isn’t just about knowing what’s happening

 It’s about making sure everything actually gets done.